COMMONLY ASKED DENTAL QUESTIONS

 Bruxism is the habit of grinding or clenching your teeth.
 Clenching means you tightly hold your top and bottom teeth together.
 Grinding is when you slide your teeth back and forth over each other.
 Nighttime bruxism is actually one of the most common sleep disorders, and unfortunately, many people are not aware that they suffer from it because they exhibit no symptoms.
 Others with bruxism may wake themselves or others in the middle of the night with a loud clenching or grinding sound.
 People who exhibit symptoms may experience the following:

 - Sore jaw

 - Facial pain

 - Loose teeth

-We can treat bruxism with a protective “night guard” worn over the teeth while sleeping.
-This helps to protect the teeth from the harmful forces of grinding, but does not stop a person from doing these movements while they are sleeping.
+We can treat bruxism with a protective night guard or mouth guard worn over the teeth while sleeping.
+This helps to protect the teeth from the harmful forces of grinding but does not stop a person from doing these movements while they are sleeping.
 We can also repair damaged teeth with fillings or crowns, if necessary.